Families of Symmetries and the Hydrogen Atom: Introduction

 \section{Introduction}

-It has long been known that, besides its \emph{visible} rotational symmetries, the Schr\"{o}\-dinger equation for the hydrogen atom possesses \textit{hidden symmetries} that explain the degeneracy of energy eigen\-spaces, and help determine the eigenvalues and eigenfunctions.
-The purpose of this paper is to fit all these symmetries into a new algebraic form, called an algebraic family of Harish-Chandra pairs, and then analyze the consequences in detail.
-We shall determine the spectrum using the family, and then explore further implications for the solutions of the Schr\"odinger equation, as they are understood both in physics and in spectral theory.
+It has long been known that, besides its \emph{visible} rotational symmetries, the Schr\"{o}\-dinger equation for the hydrogen atom possesses \textit{hidden symmetries} that explain the degeneracy of energy eigen\-spaces, and help determine the eigenvalues and eigenfunctions \cite{Pauli, Fock:1935vv,Bargmann}.
+These larger symmetry groups vary from energy to energy, although the groups attached to all positive energies, and separately those attached to all negative energies, may be---and usually are---identified with one another.

-Among other things, we shall develop a new, conceptual and algebraic perspective on results in scattering theory that connect the bound and unbound states of the hydrogen atom.
-Our approach refines these scattering-theoretic results and eliminates apparent singularities that arise in the transition between positive and negative energies.